afombravo/2FAST2Q/README.md

 There is a graphical interface version for Windows, MacOS, and Linux.
-If for some reason the compiled version fails, please use the souce Python code from PyPI (`pip install fast2q`).
+If for some reason the compiled version fails, please use the souce Python code from PyPI

+`pip install fast2q`

 Basic principle:
 ![Screenshot](graphical_workings.png)